SuchirPabbati/movieApi/README.md

- basic backend movie api built on Spring Boot and MongoDB
+ built a basic backend movie api built on Spring Boot and MongoDB WIP on front end